Skip to main content

 Ligands are substances that bind to receptors.

-Biased ligands are ligands that trigger signaling in receptors only via specific signaling pathways.
-G protein-coupled receptors mediate their signal via various G proteins (GTPases; 20 trimeric and more than a hundred “small” G proteins).
-Biased ligands only trigger individual G-protein signaling pathways.
+Biased ligands are ligands that trigger signaling in receptors only through specific signaling pathways.
+G-protein-coupled receptors transmit their signal via various G-proteins (GTPases; 20 trimers and more than a hundred “small” G-proteins).
+Biased ligands trigger only individual G-protein signaling pathways.

 Agonist: Binding to the receptor activates it and triggers the receptor signal.